 FUNCTIONAL FAMILY DENTISTRY.
 WE SOLVE PROBLEMS AT THE ROOT CAUSE.We believe first in prevention, then early intervention and being minimally invasive.
 BOOK AN APPOINTMENT

 WELCOME TO DP DENTAL

-Our commitment to our patients constantly motivates us to meet and exceed current standards of care.
-Our doctors and staff stay abreast of the latest technology and most innovative techniques through continual education, allowing us to offer you the most advanced, comfortable, exquisite and safe treatments available.
+Our commitment to our patients constantly motivates us to meet the current standards of care.
+Our doctors and staff are kept updated on the international research and best practices through continual education, allowing us to offer you the evidence-based, comfortable and safe treatment.

 - Digital & 3D Cone Beam X-rays

 - Gum & Dental Treatment

 - Implant Dentistry